We've independently reviewed this article to make sure it's as accurate as we can make it.

 Are you trying to use a propane-powered appliance and find it not working or the gas not igniting?
-Have you checked the tank valve to make sure it’s open and found no gas flowing?
+Have you checked the tank valve to ensure it’s open and found no gas flowing?

 The answer is: it doesn’t hurt to check.

-Now, if you have a tank level gauge on your tank, then it’s as easy as checking that.
-However, most tanks don’t come with one.
-That doesn’t mean there isn’t a couple of ways to check and see if you have gas in your tank.
+Now, if you have a tank level gauge on your tank, then it’s an easy check.
+However, most tanks don’t come with a gauge But don’t worry; there are other ways to check your gas levels.

-If your tank is a 20 – 80 lb tank, you can pick it up and shake it.
-If you can’t lift heavy objects, you can always ask someone to do it for you.
+If your tank is a 20 – 80 lb model, you can pick it up and shake it.
+If you can’t lift heavy objects, you can always ask someone for help.
 Make sure the tank valve is closed and disconnected before trying.

 It won’t take much to notice if: